Maboroshy/midi-scripter/README.md

 #### Basic Functionality:

+- Create proxy MIDI ports.
 - Receive input messages from MIDI, OSC, keyboard and mouse.
-- Filter, modify, and manipulate messages using Python.
+- Filter, modify and manipulate messages using Python.
-- Send modified or newly generated MIDI, OSC, keyboard, and mouse messages.
+- Send modified or generated MIDI, OSC, keyboard, and mouse messages.

 #### For Music Performance MIDI Setups:

 - Create additional banks and layers to enhance MIDI controllers.
 - Organize mappings into sets or scenes using with GUI dashboard.
-- Add overlay mappings on top of your MIDI controller’s DAW integration using proxies.
+- Add overlay mappings on top of your MIDI controller’s DAW integration using proxy ports.
 - Combine multiple MIDI controllers into a single unit with any logic.
 - Control Ableton Live through a [special remote script or AbletonOSC]().